build-trust/ockam/implementations/rust/ockam/ockam/README.md

 ## Features

-* End-to-end encrypted, transport agnostic, mutually authenticated _secure channels_.
+* End-to-end encrypted, mutually authenticated _secure channels_.
 * Multi-hop, multi-transport, application layer routing.
 * Key establishment, rotation, and revocation - _for fleets, at scale_.
 * Entities and Identity profiles isolated by _privacy contexts_.
-* Lightweight, Concurrent, Stateful Workers that enable _simple and safe APIs for complex protocols_.
+* Lightweight, Concurrent, Stateful Workers that enable _simple APIs_.
 * Attribute-based Access Control - credentials with _selective disclosure_.
 * Add-ons for a variety of operating environments, transport protocols, and _cryptographic hardware_.

 ## Get Started

 * [__End-to-End Encryption with Rust__][e2ee-rust-guide]:
-In this hands-on guide, we create two small Rust programs called Alice and Bob.
+In this guide, we create two small Rust programs called Alice and Bob.
 Alice and Bob send each other messages, over the network, via a cloud service.
 They mutually authenticate each other and have a cryptographic guarantee that the integrity, authenticity, and confidentiality of their messages is protected end-to-end.
 [👉][e2ee-rust-guide]